If you want to plan a family holiday I’ve got 10 great tips for planning and booking that dream vacation.

 Do you need some family holiday destination inspiration?
 Here are my favourite places for a family holiday…

-Dubai – for family activities and winter sun
+Dubai – for amazing activities and winter sun

 I know I said we prefer shorter flight times but the 7 hour flight to Dubai was worth every second.
 We could have stayed in Dubai for weeks and not got bored.
 Dubai might be lacking in natural beaches but it makes up for it with waterparks, theme parks, family activities, incredible resorts, amazing swimming pools and beautiful man made beaches.